DaniHfs/hangman/README.md

 npm install
 ```

-5. Start the server:
+5. Once the dependencies are installed, start the server:
 ```bash
 npm start
 ```
   Don't close the terminal window at this point.

-6. Open your web browser and visit http://localhost:3000 to play the game.
+6. A browser window for the game should open automatically, but if it doesn't, open your web browser and visit http://localhost:3000 to play the game.

-7. Once you're finished, got back to the terminal and hit ctrl+c.
+7. Once you're finished, go back to the terminal and hit ctrl+c.
 You will be prompted to end a batch job.
 Input 'y' then enter.
 The server is now shut down and you can close the terminal window.

 Have fun playing Hangman!